metafacture/metafacture-tutorial/01_Getting_Metafacture.md

 Starting with [Chapter 6](./06_MetafactureCLI.md) we can switch from using Playground to running Metafacture on our own hardware.
 But the examples are still provided in the Playground.

 To run Metafacture on your local machine you need a Linux/Unix Bash Shell (part of every Linux, MacOS and Windows >=10) with Metafacture Core installed.
 In this course we are not teaching you how to use the command line.
-For that see: **TODO**
+For that see: [Chapter 6](./06_MetafactureCLI.md)

 **Next lesson**: [02 Introduction into Metafacture Flux](./02_Introduction_into_Metafacture-Flux.md)